 Self-Love is Your Connection to Spirit

-Self-love is an inner practice that requires consistent and persistent attention to the deeper presence that lives behind our pain.
-Self-worth is present to the degree that we feel the wholeness of our spiritual selves.
+Self-love is an inner practice that requires consistent and persistent attention to the deeper presence that lives behind our emotional pain.
 When I began studying A Course in Miracles many years ago I wanted to live more consistently in my spiritual self.
-I was amazed to discover that when I was able to be deeply present to my divine nature, my self-doubt and my self-rejection would completely disappear for a time.
+I was amazed to discover that when I was able to be deeply present to my divine nature, my self-hatred and self-rejection would completely disappear.